The improv guide to better listening

 - 4 min read

 You've been there.
-A meeting where no one's actually listening—just waiting for their turn to speak.
-Or worse, crafting a brilliant rebuttal while someone else is still talking.
+A meeting where no one's actually listening – just waiting for their turn to speak.
+That's not communication.
+And it's all too common.

 Listening is a Full-Body Sport